Home / Mica Regulation

 The admission checklist for the management body as part of the licensing application under MiCA includes:

-• identity documents of the members of the management body of the applicant issuer;
+• identity documents of the members of the management body of the applicant crypto-asset service provider;

 • fit and proper check of each management body member;